ewe2/ewe2.ninja/source/content/_music.md

 I've been writing semi-instrumental electronic music for some years, some of it is on <a href="http://soundcloud.com/penguinmusic">Soundcloud</a> and <a href="http://tindeck.com/users/ewe2">tindeck</a>.
-I'm saving up for some usb gear to make the process more interesting and be able to input real instruments into the mix.
+Currently saving for a nice analogue synth to change my workflow.

 ### General fandom stuff